kristopolous/EvDa/README.md

 If there are no arguments, then an object for inspection is returned.

-As of <a href="#version">0.1.37</a>, this is what is returned:
+As of <a href="#version">0.1.88</a>, this is what is returned:

     {
       data: ...
 The keys and current values
       events: ...
 The events (on, after, before, test ...)
       locks: ...
 Used to prevent recursion, it can also (if buggy) prevent firing
+      testLocks: ...
+Used to prevent test recursion
       last: ...
 The last function return value for each key (useful for debugging closures)
       globs: ...
 Regex style event listening
       trace: ...
 Functions to run each time, see <a href='#sniff'>sniff</a> for more information.
     }

 There is a scope specific object, `dbg`, which may be contextually added to for more information.